tadanoyu/evergreen-blog/src/content/notes/you_can_add_properties_in_javascript_arrays.md

 ---
-title: "You can add properties in JavaScript arrays"
+title: "[JS] You can add properties in JavaScript arrays"
 description: ''
 pubDate: 'Jun 10 2024 16:37'
 ---